vladoprea/anxiety-treatment/README.md

 #### General access

-* Home - access to the first page
+* Home - access to the first page.
+On this page there are 2 available articles with their own links: Symptoms and Treatment.
 * Register - opens register form
 * Login - opens login form
 * Help guide - opens Help Guide page